 “But He was wounded for our transgressions, He was bruised for our iniquities; The chastisement for our peace was upon Him, And by His stripes we are healed.”
 Isaiah 53:5

-If you’ve ever watched the Andy Griffith Show from way back, you may remember a line that Andy would say every now and then to describe something that was really good.
-Particularly if it refereed to Aunt Bee’s cooking, Andy wouldn’t just say it war “Good,” he would say it was “Mighty Good!”
-I can even remember my grandmother using those words to describe something she really liked.
+If you’ve ever watched the Andy Griffith Show you may remember a line that Andy would say every now and then to describe something that was good.
+Particularly if it refereed to Aunt Bee’s cooking, Andy wouldn’t just say it was “Good,” he would say it was “Mighty Good!”
+I can remember my grandmother using those words to describe something she really liked.

-How many people have never taken advantage of all they are entitled to through their “Salvation package?”
+Sadly many people have never taken advantage of all the benefits that their “Salvation package” includes.
 You see, when Jesus went to the cross, He didn’t just die to save us from our sins, He took stripes on his back for our healing, the chastisement of our peace was upon Him, and so much more.
 He was even rejected by the Father, so that you and I would forever be accepted.

 Whatever you need today, His finished work on the cross provides the answer.
-Knowing the truth about all that Jesus died to give us takes “Good Friday” to a whole new level.
-Because of the finished work of Jesus on the cross it’s not just Good Friday, but it’s a “Mighty Good Friday!”
+Knowing the truth about all that Jesus died to give us takes “Good Friday” to a whole new level making it a “Mighty Good Friday!”